 The other adjustment that requires careful consideration is the intra-group trading.
-In the consolidated income statement we must always consider two steps:
+In the consolidated statement of profit or loss we must always consider two steps:

 In this question, $5,000 of sales have been made from Purple Co selling to Silver Co.
 This must be eliminated, irrespective of whether the items remain unsold at the year end.
-This is because the consolidated income statement needs to show revenue (and costs of sales) and, therefore, performance with the outside world.
+This is because the consolidated statement of profit or loss needs to show revenue and cost of sales which reflect group performance with external, non-group, entities only.

 The correct answer is D.